nidrissi/web/content/post/git-for-mathematicians/index.en.md

 tags: [code]
 ---

-In this post, I will try to explain how to explain how to use Git.
+In this post, I will try to explain how to use Git to write papers, with an audience of professional mathematicians in mind.

 <div class="alert alert-warning">This article is still a work in progress!</div>